Where are you located?

 Do I need to do anything before the first session?

-How do I get the most out of my therapy sessions?
+How do I get the most out of therapy?

 -